Bullying

 Bullying is defined as “any aggressive and unwanted behavior that is intended to harm, intimidate, or humiliate the victim; involves a real or perceived power imbalance between the aggressor or aggressors and victim; and is repeated over time or causes severe emotional trauma.”
 This can include telephonic or cyber bullying.
 Ordinary teasing, horseplay, argument, or peer conflict is not considered bullying.

-Bullying can also include what is known as assault and battery which is the illegal approach and touching of another individual without permission or justification.
+Bullying can also include what is known as assault and battery which is the illegal approach and touching another individual without permission or justification.
 The touching must be done in a rude, angry, insulting, or vengeful way.
 The battery is the actual committing of a physical harm to the person.
-Stalking can be another form of bullying where a person who on more than one occasion engages in conduct directed at another person with the intent to place that other person or the person’s family or household member, in reasonable fear of death, criminal sexual assault or bodily injury, or when he knows or reasonably should know that the conduct places that other person in reasonable fear of death, criminal sexual assault or bodily injury.
+Stalking can be another form of bullying where a person who, on more than one occasion, engages in conduct directed at another person with the intent to place that other person or the person’s family or household member, in reasonable fear of death, criminal sexual assault, or bodily injury, or when they know or reasonably should know that the conduct places that other person in reasonable fear of death, criminal sexual assault or bodily injury.

 How is bullying handled at school?